nixzhu/KeyboardMan/README.md

 # KeyboardMan

-We may need keyboard infomation from keyboard notification to do animation.
+We may need keyboard infomation from keyboard notifications to do animation.
 However, the approach is complicated and easy to make mistakes.
+Even more, we need to handle the bug of system fire keyboard notifications.

 But KeyboardMan will make it simple & easy.

 ## Requirements

-Swift 2.3, iOS 8.0
+Swift 3.0, iOS 8.0

 ## Example